 Comparing the original objective and Risk 3 scenario here several conclusions (listed non-exhaustively) :

-First glance on the Risk 3 may seem as if Risk 3 has the following positive impacts:
+At first glance the Risk 3 may seem as if Risk 3 has the following positive impacts:

 However, the negative impact of risk 3 are as follows: